FelipeFerAl/RaspberryDriver/README.md

 - `make` = builds the neccesary modules and the "kernel object" to the functioning of all the code.
 - `make clean` = clean all the system, including temporal files, files .o and executables.
-- `sudo insmod led_driver.ko` = inserts the module "Kernel object" to upload it to the raspberry pi.
+- `sudo insmod temp/kernel_module.ko` = inserts the module "Kernel object" to upload it to the raspberry pi.
 - `sudo dmesg -W` = visualize in real time if the module was correctly installed

 ![WhatsApp Image 2025-06-18 at 3 17 31 PM](https://github.com/user-attachments/assets/92ef4ef5-9bd4-4199-a5c1-840f2204fed8)